Overview

 If this schedule is turned off, the attempts to fix (either once or multiple times) will occur as soon as possible.

-A time frame could be defined by specific start and end times or could be set to all day long.
+A time frame can be defined by specific start and end times, or can be set to all day long.

 Comments